 Are you selling a great B2B product or service, but don’t have enough buyers?
 One of the most probable reasons is not providing your audience with the right experience at the right time.

 This right experience is determined by a B2B marketing funnel.
-Planning your sales and marketing process in alignment with a B2B marketing funnel can help you drive more traffic, convert prospects into customers, and make them fall in love with your brand.
+Planning your sales and marketing process in alignment with a B2B sales pipeline can help you drive more traffic, convert prospects into customers, and make them fall in love with your brand.

-So here’s your complete guide to building a successful business with a B2B marketing funnel.
-This extensive guide will provide all the information you need about creating and optimizing your B2B marketing funnel.
+So here’s your complete guide to building a successful business by mapping your marketing efforts with stages of a B2B marketing funnel.
+This extensive guide will provide all the information you need about creating and optimizing your B2B sales funnel.

 What is a B2B marketing funnel?